Déborah Berebichez Keynote Speaker

 Déborah Berebichez is the first Mexican woman to obtain a Ph.D. in physics from Stanford University.
 Her passion is to empower young people to learn science and to improve the state of STEM education (science, technology, engineering and math) in the world.
 Her education and background help her to make science accessible to a wide range of audiences.

-Dr. Berebichez is Chief Data Scientist at Metis, where she leads the creation and growth of exceptional data science and artificial intelligence training opportunities.
-She is responsible for ensuring the quality of the Metis’ corporate training, professional development and online programs.
-Previously, she was Vice President of Risk Analytics at MSCI, where she used her quantitative skills to advise top tier banks and hedge funds on managing portfolio risk.
+Prior to this, Dr. Berebichez was Chief Data Scientist at Metis, where she lead the creation and growth of exceptional data science and artificial intelligence training opportunities.
+She was responsible for ensuring the quality of the Metis’ corporate training, professional development and online programs.
+She also formerly worked as Vice President of Risk Analytics at MSCI, where she used her quantitative skills to advise top tier banks and hedge funds on managing portfolio risk.

 She is Co-Host of Discovery Channel’s ‘Outrageous Acts of Science’ television show, where she uses her knowledge of physics to explain the science behind extraordinary engineering feats, and she regularly makes television appearances as a science expert, including on the Travel Channel, NOVA, CNN, FOX, MSNBC and several international media outlets.
 Previously, she helped to run ‘Technovation Challenge’ which teaches hundreds of high school girls from under-served communities how to code science-based mobile apps.